 Advancing Basic Science for Humanity

-02/15/2018 - Researchers From TU Delft Combine Spintronics and Nanophotonics in 2D Material
+02/05/2019 - Researchers from TU Delft Combine Spintronics and Nanophotonics in 2-D Material

 Excitons are actually electrons that have bounced out of their orbit.
 With this technique, the laser beam ensures that the electrons are launched into a wider orbit around a positively charged 'hole', in much the same way as a hydrogen atom.
 The excitons thus created want to return to their original state.
 On their return to the smaller orbit, they emit an energy package in the form of light.
 This light contains the spin information, but it emitted in all directions.

 To enable the spin information to be put to use, the Delft researchers returned to an earlier discovery.
 They had shown that when light moves along a nanowire, it is accompanied by a rotating electromagnetic field very close to the wire: it spins clockwise on one side of the wire, and anti-clockwise on the other side.
 When the light moves in the opposite direction, the spin directions change too.
 So the local rotational direction of the electromagnetic field is locked one-to-one to the direction with which the light travels along the wire.
-‘We use this phenomenon as a type of lock combination,’ explains senior author Kobus Kuipers, a professor at the Kavli Institute.
-‘An exciton with a particular rotational direction can only emit light along the thread if the two rotational directions correspond.’
+'We use this phenomenon as a type of lock combination,' explains Kuipers.
+'An exciton with a particular rotational direction can only emit light along the thread if the two rotational directions correspond.'